MrBrunotte/Vacation-Explorer/readme.md

 ### Features

-There are mainly two features that the user needs to interact with before getting a result: Choosing recommendation catagory and typing city of interest!
-The webpage is built to be simple for the user to use
+There are mainly two features that the user needs to interact with before getting a result:

+1) Choosing the category of interest, and
+2) typing the city of interest!

+The webpage is built to be simple and easy for the user to use!

 #### Existing Features